Pipes in C

 You can use any of the following for one process to talk to another:

-• Pipes in the shell, e.g. cat FILE | grep STRING.
-We are going to learn how to manage these pipes ourselves from a C program.
+.
+We are going to learn how to manage these pipes ourselves from a C program. - Named pipes (FIFOs), which are pipes that have filenames.

-• popen, a C function that launches a new process with a pipe either for reading or writing, but not both.
+, a C function that launches a new process with a pipe either for reading or writing, but not both.- TTYs, as explained in the lectures.
+The C interface for using TTYs starts with

-• Sockets.
+and is fairly complicated. - Sockets.
 This includes both network sockets (TCP) and also UNIX sockets, which are another type of special file.
 Unlike pipes, sockets provide bidirectional communication.

 We are going to be using pairs of pipes, since a single pipe only works in one direction.